SQream/sqream_docs/first_steps.rst

    executed

+.. _inserting_multiple_rows:

+**Inserting Multiple Rows**

-You can use ``INSERT`` to insert multiple rows too.
-Here, you use sets of parentheses separated by commas:
+You can insert multiple rows using the ``INSERT`` statement by using sets of parentheses separated by commas, as shown in the following example:

 .. code-block:: psql